miguelarian/design-patterns/readme.md

 # Design Patterns

-A repository with collection of design patterns written in Java.
+This is a repository with collection of design patterns written in Java.

+## Context

+In many interviews, I've been asked about design patterns.
+Talking about patterns is a nice conversation, but it is even better when you can support this conversation with real examples or some coding examples.

+I created this repository for that purpose.
+The examples may not be perfect or differ from traditional books.
+These differences are also a good opportunity for interviews and debate.

 ## Index